-Dr. Kevin Smith is President & CEO of University Health Network (UHN), Canada’s largest research hospital.
-Kevin has spent his career at the interface of the University and Academic Hospital and is passionately committed to the mission of education, research and exemplary clinical care.
-Kevin is a pioneer in advancing integrated care models.
-His work and leadership have resulted in the expanded introduction of quality-based procedures and bundled funding initiatives by Ontario’s Ministry of Health and Long-Term Care.
+Dr. Kevin Smith is President & CEO of UHN, Canada’s largest academic health sciences centre and named one of the 10 best hospitals in the world by Newsweek.
+Dr. Smith has spent his career at the interface of the university and research hospital and is passionately committed to the mission of education, research and exemplary clinical care.

 Read Kevin’s weekly updates to staff.

 Senior Vice President, UHN & Executive Lead, Princess Margaret

 Executive Vice President Education & Chief Medical Officer

 Executive Vice President Technology & Innovation

 Senior Vice President and Executive Lead, Toronto Rehab/UHN

 Executive Vice President Clinical Support & Performance